javiersanp/snek-template/README.md

     doit init-repo

 This create a empty local git, connect it to your previously created remote repository, tag the initial version, push all files to the `master` branch, create the `develop` branch and checkout to it.
 It will be the first version release.
+It's recommended to follow this [Git branching model](https://nvie.com/posts/a-successful-git-branching-model/).
+Check out the [gitflow](https://github.com/nvie/gitflow/) extension to git.

 You can use poetry to add aditional requirements.
 For example::